 “What am I doing here?”

-I clung to their robust muscular bodies, wailing into the Rottweiler’s necks.
+I clung to their robust muscular bodies, wailing into their necks.

 Time fleeted into space unknown!
 How I returned to myself will forever remain a mystery.